 Your best bet to tackle the email risk is education.
 Teach your users to not click links, open unexpected attachments, enter credentials, or communicate with people they know at strange email addresses.
 Beyond that, the implementation of an email gateway that has a reputational filter to screen emails will alleviate a ton of worry.
 Also, consider incorporating an email sandbox that opens and analyzes email attachments prior to delivering them.

 These 3 bone-chilling scenarios are just a taste of what keeps CISOs up at night.
-If you are interested in learning more, I will be hosting a webinar about some of the biggest third-party breaches, and I will definitely be touching on these topics.
+If you are interested in learning more, I hosted a webinar about some of the biggest third-party breaches.
 Register here to learn more.